 Buy a couple of 72-hour kits, keep a supply of drinking water just in case shit hits the fan or a natural disaster strikes.

 Even if you believe it will never happen, it doesn’t hurt to be prepared for the worst.

 No, you don’t need to live in a bomb shelter or have a sustainable indoor zombie-proof panic room.
 (Although, that would be pretty sweet.)
 But having zero emergency supplies isn’t very smart either.

 Have a plan and discuss it with your family and know where to go and what to do if disaster does strike.

-Start investing today with M1 Finance and get a $10 bonus for signing up with our referral link.
+Start investing today with M1 Finance and get a $10 bonus for signing up.